 (1) To commence and prosecute all actions, suits,

-indictments and prosecutions, civil and criminal, in the circuit court for his county, in which the people of the State or county may be concerned.
+indictments and prosecutions, civil and criminal, in the circuit court for the county, in which the people of the State or county may be concerned.

 (2) To prosecute all forfeited bonds and

-recognizances, and all actions and proceedings for the recovery of debts, revenues, moneys, fines, penalties and forfeitures accruing to the State or his county, or to any school district or road district in his county; also, to prosecute all suits in his county against railroad or transportation companies, which may be prosecuted in the name of the People of the State of Illinois.
+recognizances, and all actions and proceedings for the recovery of debts, revenues, moneys, fines, penalties and forfeitures accruing to the State or the county, or to any school district or road district in the county; also, to prosecute all suits in the county against railroad or transportation companies, which may be prosecuted in the name of the People of the State of Illinois.

 (3) To commence and prosecute all actions and

-proceedings brought by any county officer in his official capacity.
+proceedings brought by any county officer in the county officer's official capacity.

 (4) To defend all actions and proceedings brought

-against his county, or against any county or State officer, in his official capacity, within his county.
+against the county, or against any county or State officer, in the county or State officer's official capacity, within the county.

 (5) To attend the examination of all persons brought

-before any judge on habeas corpus, when the prosecution is in his county.
+before any judge on habeas corpus, when the prosecution is in the county.

 (6) To attend before judges and prosecute charges of

-felony or misdemeanor, for which the offender is required to be recognized to appear before the circuit court, when in his power so to do.
+felony or misdemeanor, for which the offender is required to be recognized to appear before the circuit court, when in the State's Attorney's power so to do.

 (8) To assist the Attorney General whenever it may be

-(9) To pay all moneys received by him in trust,
+(9) To pay all moneys received by the State's